navapbc/template-infra/infra/README.md

 <img src="../docs/imgs/multi_cloud.svg" width="50%"/>

 # Workspaces
-&nbsp;&nbsp; Workspaces can be used here to allow multiple engineers to deploy their own stacks for development and testing.
-This allows multiple engineers to develop on a single environment's terraform files without overwriting each other.
+&nbsp;&nbsp; Terraform workspaces are created by default, the default workspace is named "default."
+Workspaces are used to allow multiple engineers to deploy their own stacks for development and testing.
+This allows multiple engineers to develop new features single environment without destorying each others infrastructure.
 Separate resources will be created for each engineer.

 ### Terraform workspace commands:

 `terraform workspace show [Name]`   - This command will show the workspace you working in.